Fact-checked by the onlinepaydaynews.com editorial team

 Check your DTI before applying, use soft-pull pre-qualification tools, and space out formal applications to protect your credit profile.

-Key Takeaway: Each hard credit inquiry can lower your FICO score by up to 10 points, and a DTI above 36% often triggers higher rates or denial.
-Using soft-pull pre-qualification — available from most major lenders — is the easiest way to avoid this installment loan mistake, per CFPB’s DTI guidance.
+Each hard credit inquiry can lower your FICO score by up to 10 points, and a DTI above 36% often triggers higher rates or denial.
+Soft-pull pre-qualification, available from most major lenders, is the simplest way to shop rates without credit damage, per CFPB’s DTI guidance.

 Frequently Asked Questions